Weâ€™re Ready When You Are: Far Niente and Nickel & Nickel are Open For Tastings. Learn more

 17 months in French oak

-An ideal harvest with warm days and cool, foggy nights offered the perfect conditions for fruit and tannin maturity.
-There were no heat spikes this year, so flavor development was at its peak.
-We pulled leaves around the fruit early to acclimate the clusters to the warm summer sun.
-Bloom and veraison occurred one week ahead of last year, which is normal for this vineyard.
-We adjusted the crop to achieve proper balance and then waited patiently for the fruit to ripen and the tannins to mature.
-This vineyard was night harvested on two separate days, about a week apart, which allowed the fruit from each rootstock to obtain juicy flavors.
+The 2013 harvest was similar to 2012 with warm days and cool, foggy nights that offered the perfect conditions for fruit and tannin maturity.
+This season started about one week earlier than last year, and we closely monitored the water stress of the vines, since this vineyard is in such a warm area.
+We adjusted the crop to achieve the proper balance, then patiently waited for the fruit to ripen and tannins to mature.
+This vineyard was night harvested on two separate days, about a week apart, allowing the fruit from each rootstock to obtain those sweet, juicy flavors.